Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/04-ideation.md

 1. Execute `chat-3.py` by clicking the "play" at the top-right of its VS Code window.
 You should now see a valid response being generated.

-### 1. Troubleshooting
+### 3. Troubleshooting

-_The [Prompty](https://prompty.ai) tooling is in preview and evolving constantly.
-This section captures any known issues with workarounds you can use till the fix is made in the next release._
+_The [Prompty](https://prompty.ai) tooling is in preview.
+This section captures any issues and workarounds that can be used to resolve them (till fixed in a new release)._

-In the previous step, you might encounter an error where the code generation fails with an `AZURE_OPENAI_KEY` error.
+In the previous step, you may still get an error citing a missing `AZURE_OPENAI_KEY` variable. **This will be fixed in an upcoming release.
+For now, here is the workaround:**

-- **Verify**: You should have a `prompty.json` file created in the same folder.
+- **Check**: The previous step created a `prompty.json` file created in the same folder.
-- **Verify**: That file will have a line with the `AZURE_OPENAI_KEY` specified
+- **Check**: That file will has a line with `AZURE_OPENAI_KEY` specified
-- **Fix It**: Delete this line from the file and save changes.
+- **Make Fix**: Delete this line from the file and save changes.
-- **Retry**: Re-run the prompty.
+- **Test Fix**: Re-run the prompty.
 It should now work.

-**Explanation:** The auto-generation makes use of the default environment variables and model configuration used for your Prompty development.
-This error may occur if some default setting still maintains the KEY variable even though our environment is setup for managed identity.
+**Why did this happen?** - The `prompty.json` file is auto-generated to reflect the default prompty settings used by the VS Code extension so that the runtime execution operates consistently.
+In this case the `AZURE_OPENAI_KEY` was included by accident, likely due to the presence of a default model configuration in VS Code that we were not actively using.